BrandonTsai/study-notes/DevOps/gitlab_jenkins.md

 Open the wiki page of your project.

---> paste the *"unprotected link path"* on the new wiki page.
+--> paste the *"unprotected link path"* on the new wiki page to see the jobs result.

---> Save and see the jobs result.
+--> Also paste `http://[jenkins_server]/job/[job-name]/lastBuild/console` to link to the console out quickly.